SHUVO-05/CSE-2202-Algorithm-Design-and-Analysis-Sessional/README.md

 - Iterative merge sort is more **stack-safe** for large datasets.

-## Challenges

-- Writing the iterative merge sort correctly was more complex than the recursive one.
-- Managing indices and bounds carefully during merge steps.
-- Measuring precise execution time for empirical comparison.
-- Handling array boundaries to avoid index out-of-bounds errors.

 ## Conclusion

 In this lab, we explored **Divide and Conquer** algorithms, particularly **Merge Sort**.
 We successfully implemented both recursive and iterative variants, verified their theoretical complexities, and compared them through practical execution.